detekt/detekt-custom-rule-template/README.md

 ## Note

-Remember that, by default, all the rules aren't enable.
-To activate the rule you need to write something like this in your yaml configuration:
+Remember that, by default, all rules are disabled.
+To activate a rule you need to write something like this in your yaml configuration:

 ```yaml